reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 #### Editor Error Message: Unbound Module `Js`, Etc.

 If you're on Visual Studio Code, make sure you open the editor at the project's root (where `package.json` and `bsconfig.json` are).
 You can do so, for example, by invoking `code .` in the terminal at the root.

+Also make sure you have build your project at least once with `npm`.
+You can do this by running `npm run-script build`